-- "Single room" projects: Participants in a single room - Reasons for distributed projects: - Organization may have resulted from the merger - Organization is a consortium, located in different geographical locations - Part of the organization must be collocated with client - Geographical distribution has advantages and disadvantages: - Promise of low cost labor - ↑ Increases the availability of skill - ↑ May take advantage of different time zones - Slows down communication and decision making - Lowers awareness among teams - Leads to loss of information between sites - High communication cost.
+- "Single room" projects: Participants in a single room - Reasons for distributed projects: - Organization may have resulted from the merger - Organization is a consortium, located in different geographical locations - Part of the organization must be collocated with client - Geographical distribution has pros and cons: - Increases the availability of skill - May take advantage of different time zones - \checkmark Slows down communication and decision making - Lowers awareness among teams - \checkmark Leads to loss of information between sites - High communication cost - ?
+Promise of low cost labor (Originally the reason for many offshoring projects).